nikkijuk/bmi-calculator-app/README.md

 - https://tech.ebayinc.com/engineering/ebay-motors-screenshot-testing-with-flutter/
 - https://pub.dev/packages/golden_toolkit

+Add webview to show backgroud information
+- Show information of BMI calculation from internet

+Add menus to select background info or calculator page

 Prepare distribution thru stores
 - .. this might never happen, as there's quite limited value on adding this app to any kind of store
+- .. or it can happen that default algorithm is changed and app is published only to play store

 ## Calculate your BMI